bintracker/bintracker/docs/setup.md

 $ make
 ```

 You can do a parallel build (`make -jX`), however time savings will be minimal.
-You can `make run-tests` to run unit tests on libmdal.
+You can `make tests` to run unit tests on libmdal and Schemta.
 If you are using Emacs and are planning on writing code for Bintracker, you can run make with an additional `ETAGS=1` argument to generate a suitable TAGS file in the main directory.

 #### Step 3 - Emulator Setup